ropg/zfht/README.md

 ### Examples

 For the examples we'll assume a FreeBSD system and the use of the NSD nameserver, but you probably get the gist and can adapt the examples to your use case.
 The nameserver in these examples is in its own FreeBSD jail, and we do everything in that jail as root, so there's no need for chroot operation of NSD.
 We follow the defaults, so the nameserver files are all in `/usr/local/etc/nsd` and the zone files are in `master` under that.
-The zone files are named as the zone (without .zone extension) and any included files that make life easier (see introduction at beginning of ths README) are in `master/includes`, or any other directory under `master`.
+The zone files are named as the zone (without `.zone` extension) and any included files that make life easier (see introduction at beginning of this README) are in `master/includes`, or any other directory under `master`.

-#### Simplest use of `zfht`

-For any use of zfht, first we would set (and add to `~/.profile`)
+Before any use of `zfht`, export the environment variables (also add to `~/.profile`)

 ```sh
 export ZONESDIR=/usr/local/etc/nsd
 export ZONESSUBDIR=master
 ```

+#### Simplest use of `zfht`

-For teh simple usage, let's create an alias:
+For the simplest example, let's create an alias:
 `alias reload='zfht -t && nsd-control reload'`

 Next, to initialize, you run `zfht -w` once to write a file `master/.zfht/lastrun`.
 The modification time of that file marks the time the last time `zfht` was ran.